Skip to content

 Dear Friends and Supporters of the UW IDL,

-As always, we would like to take a moment to thank the organizations that make our work possible including the Northwest Energy Efficiency Alliance (NEEA), BetterBricks, our Puget Sound regional utility partners, The U.S. Dept. of Energy (DOE), the U.S. Advanced Research Projects Agency-Energy (ARPA-E), the American Society of Heating Refrigerating and Engineers (ASHRAE), the Illuminating Engineering Society (IESNA), the AEC teams that bring us into their process, and our Advisory Board, which is helping us expand beyond our traditional boundaries.
-We look forward to a bright future of expanded collaboration, innovation, and an ever-better built environment for our region.
+We remain deeply grateful to the organizations that make our work possible: the Northwest Energy Efficiency Alliance (NEEA), BetterBricks, our Puget Sound utility partners, the U.S. Department of Energy (DOE), ARPA-E, the American Institute of Architects (AIA), the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), the Illuminating Engineering Society (IESNA), and our Advisory Board for their ongoing guidance and support.

 – Christopher Meek and Heather Burpee